 - acetylation − C( = O) − CH3 : Eliminates the positive charge on the N-terminal amino group by changing it to an acetyl group.

 - formylation − C( = O)H : The N-terminal methionine usually found after translation has an N-terminus blocked with a formyl group.

 - Pyroglutamate: An N-terminal glutamine can attack itself, forming a cyclic pyroglutamate group.

-N-terminal block can also occur after isolation during sample manipulation.
+N-terminal block also occurs after isolation during sample manipulation

 - Allow the gel to polymerize well.
 You need to do this since the free acrylamide might alkylate some amino acids.

 - Use a reducing agent in the electrophoresis running buffer.
 (Either sodium thioglycolate (0.1 to 1 mM) or 10 mM reduced glutathione).

 - Avoid addition of acetic acid in your staining buffer .